 Like most upper-class children, she often went to the theatre and the little girl fell in love with the stage.
 She started re-enacting everything she saw and told kids at school that she was going to be a star.
 During her teenage years it became apparent that Hedy was a rare beauty who usually got whatever she wanted.
 At sixteen years old she went to the most famous movie studio in Vienna to ask for a job.
 She was hired as a script girl and was able to convince her parents to let her drop out of school, as they were under the impression that she would quickly quit the job on her own accord.

-Hedy was ambitious: she lobbied for a role in a movie at the studio and it worked.
-She was given small parts in Money on the Street (1930) and Storm in a Water Glass (1931).
+Hedy was ambitious: she lobbied for a role in a movie at the studio and was given small parts in Money on the Street (1930) and Storm in a Water Glass (1931).
 She then moved to Berlin to study acting at the school of famed director Max Reinhardt.
 She stood out and he cast her in small roles in his plays The Weaker Sex and Private Lives.

 But Hedy was a romantic and soon she fell in love.
 She left everything behind and moved to Prague to be with her boyfriend.
 While there, Hedy was offered the leading role in the film Ecstasy, playing the neglected wife of an older man at eighteen years old.
 The film was artistic and erotic for its time and Hedy had a brief nude scene in it.
 But more controversial was her face being shown in the throes of orgasm, which was reportedly mimicked by the director sticking her with a safety pin.
 In Europe, the film was immediately hailed as an artistic masterpiece.
 The Vatican condemned it though, as did Hedy’s own parents.
 She quickly retreated to Vienna.